medcomdk/MedCom-FHIR-Communication/docs/index.md

 A message sent from the Sending Ecosystem to the intended Receiving Ecosystem can be well received but the returned Acknowledgment can be lost.
 When discovering that the Sending Ecosystem after a well-agreed mutual time hasn't received the Acknowledgment, it therefore has to resend the message.
 That message can be lost and again the Sending Ecosystem will not know whether that the message has been received or not.
 It will then have to resend the message again.
 This time it will be received and acknowledged as before and the Acknowledgment will eventually reach the original Sending Ecosystem and the message transaction will be fulfilled.
 The Receiving Ecosystem will in the last event recognize the message as a duplicat and will return exactly the same Acknowledgment content as the first time it received the message.
 Any of these events can happen over time and therefore Reliable Messaging defines the ruleset used to govern these events.

+This ruleset is a generic ruleset governing the principles of Reliable Messaging:

-- A Sending Ecosystem **MUST** send a MedCom FHIR Message with a flag indicating that it expects an Acknowledgment on the Message
+- A Sending Ecosystem **MUST** send a MedCom Message with a flag indicating that it expects an Acknowledgment on the MedCom Message
-- A Receiving Ecosystem **MUST** return an Acknowledgment on a received MedCom FHIR Message with a flag indicating that it expects an Acknowledgment on the Message
+- A Receiving Ecosystem **MUST** return an MedCom Acknowledgment on a received MedCom Message with a flag indicating that it expects a MedCom Acknowledgment on the MedCom Message
-- A Sending Ecosystem **MUST** be able to handle that it hasn't received an Acknowledgment on a MedCom FHIR Message -- A Sending Ecosystem **MUST** resend the MedCom FHIR Message when the expected Acknowledgment is not received within a timelimit of 15 minutes
+- A Sending Ecosystem **MUST** be able to handle an unacknowledged MedCom Message -- A Sending Ecosystem **MUST** resend the MedCom Message, when the expected MedCom Acknowledgment is not received within a timelimit of 15 minutes
--- A Sending Ecosystem **MUST NOT** resend the MedCom FHIR Message when the expected Acknowledgment is not received more than 2 times
+-- A Sending Ecosystem **MUST** change the MessageEnvelopeId and the MessageSentTime of a resend MedCom Message -- A Sending Ecosystem **MUST NOT** resend the MedCom Message more than 2 times, when the expected Acknowledgment is not received
-- A Receiving Ecosystem **MUST** be able to receive a MedCom FHIR Message as a duplicate -- A Receiving Ecosystem **MUST NOT** present the end-user for a duplicate of a MedCom FHIR Message.
+- A Receiving Ecosystem **MUST** be able to receive a MedCom Message as a duplicate -- A Receiving Ecosystem **MUST NOT** present the end-user for a duplicate of a MedCom Message.
--- A Receiving Ecosystem **MUST** return the same Acknowledgment content on a received MedCom FHIR Message as it returned on the first received copy of the Message
+-- A Receiving Ecosystem **MUST** change the MessageEnvelopeId and the MessageSentTime of a resend Acknowledgment -- A Receiving Ecosystem **MUST** return the same MedCom Acknowledgment content on a received MedCom Message as it returned on the first received copy of the MedCom Message

+A specific ruleset for respectively the MedCom FHIR Message and the VANSEnvelope will be explained later in this Governance.

 ### Different Reliable Messaging scenarios